- [Total: 13 Average: 2.7]

 Oliver Stone’s Alexander went into development with another competing Alexander The Great film, which would have been directed by Baz Luhrmann, starring Leonardo DiCaprio and produced by Dino De Laurentiis.
 Both projects were racing to secure pre-sales coin from distributors and lock the other out of sold territories, but the Oliver Stone project made it in front of the cameras first and the Luhrmann film fell apart.

-German based Intermedia financed the majority of Alexander, which was budgeted at $155 million and to help limit their exposure to the expensive project, the film sold very well in pre-sales through Summit.
+The budget for Alexander was $155 million and German based Intermedia financed the majority of the production and to help limit their exposure to the expensive project, the film sold very well in pre-sales through Summit.
 Alexander was the largest independent European production when it began filming in 2003.
 It would also mark the third and last time Intermedia would finance a risky massive production.
 The company tried to expand with expensive titles that tied up all of their capital, beginning with the box office disaster K-19: The Widowmaker (2002) and they saw some cash overages from Terminator 3 (2003).

 Warner Bros acquired US rights and a few other territories for $35 million and originally scheduled the film for a release as an awards hopeful on November 5.
 WB pushed the release to the Thanksgiving frame, to give Stone more time to lock his edit and push the marketing campaign away from the November 2 presidential election.
 Alexander opened against Christmas with the Kranks and any buzz the film had was deflated from dreadful reviews.
 There was also much mocking of a bleach blonde Alexander played by Colin Farrell, the casting of his mother played by Angelina Jolie who is one year older than Farrell and a ridiculed performance by Anthony Hopkins.